 In a way, offshore winds are a sort of a counterbalance.
-Swell comes from miles away and the ground wind works as a "pause-hold" effect on the wave face, allowing longer unbreakable waves.
+Swell comes from miles away, and the ground wind works as a "pause-hold" effect on the wave face, allowing longer unbreakable waves.

 Low Pressure Systems | Good Waves for Surfing

-In theory, low pressure systems are responsible for creating good and strong waves.
-In deep low pressure systems, wind speed is greater and more waves are generated by the power of the gusts.
+In theory, low-pressure systems are responsible for creating good and strong waves.
+In deep low-pressure systems, wind speed is greater and more waves are generated by the power of the gusts.

 The friction created by these winds helps to form energy waves that will travel thousands of miles until hitting final obstacles, which means, coastal areas where we live.

-If winds created in low pressure systems keep blowing the surface of the ocean for a long time, swells will be bigger because energy is accumulated in all waves produced.
+If winds created in low-pressure systems keep blowing the surface of the ocean for a long time, swells will be bigger because energy is accumulated in all waves produced.

 From Ocean Waves to Surfing Waves | Sea Floor and Swell Obstacles

-We've already analyzed the "birth" of swell and correspondent waves, but there's a large distance to be traveled by those waves.
+We've already analyzed the "birth" of swell and correspondent waves, but there's a significant distance to be traveled by those waves.
 Original oceanic waves may have to run a long journey until they reach continental beaches.